Andrew Schoultz_1b (web).jpg

 GGLA is pleased to present Artificial Horizons In Real Time, a solo exhibition by Los Angeles-based artist Andrew Schoultz.
 Surrounding the viewer with a painted world that the artist has been honing for the better part of three decades, Schoultz delves into far-reaching realms of esoteric knowledge, animal symbolism, and natural fauna, all built from the artist’s distinctive mark-making process.
 Through a deeply meditative method of repeated linework that composes everything from hazy horizons to owl fur, crashing waves to amphorae and beyond, the installation and individual works that compose Artificial Horizons In Real Time vibrate with an entirely analog optical intensity, demanding our presence and attention within the moment, providing a moment of grounding for both artist and viewer alike.
 Thus just as the title suggests, Artificial Horizons In Real Time, is just that–paintings grounded by an illusionistic horizon line, meant to be viewed, visually picked apart, internalized and grokked all within the thin timeframe of the present, yet to suggest that the works begin and end there is a simplification of the deeply layered qualities, both symbolically and materially, and the nature of Schoultz’s installation that envelops the viewer as they enter the gallery space.

 Andrew Schoultz, The Vessel Is The Reflection Of Its Surroundings.
-It Can Float For A Time, But That Which It Holds Cannot Last Forever, 44 x 40 in.
+It Can Float For A Time, But That Which It Holds Cannot Last Forever, 2024, Acrylic and collage on canvas mounted to panel, 44 x 40 in.

 Installation View | Artificial Horizons in Real Time

-Andrew Schoultz, We Put Our Best Foot Forward, And Hope Not To Break Things, But There Is A Necessary Amount Of Breaking That Must Happen, 2024, Acrylic on canvas, 90 x 120 in.
+Andrew Schoultz, We Put Our Best Foot Forward, And Hope Not To Break Things, But There Is A Necessary Amount Of Breaking That Must Happen, 2024, Acrylic on canvas mounted on panel,

 Installation View | Artificial Horizons in Real Time